Barbara McInnis: Recognition

 In 1987 and 1998, folk-singer Ben Tousley released albums Ben Tousley In Concert: Standing There With You and Open the Gates, which both feature the track, "Song for Barbara" about McInnis and her service to the homeless community in Boston, including to Tousley.
 The song was featured on radio stations in New England in the 80's and 90's.

 In 1997, McInnis and her fellow nurses were honored by former United States Secretary of Health and Human Services Donna Shalala for their commitment to outreach and preventive care for homeless people.

 McInnis's contributions are documented in the books, Rough Sleepers by Tracy Kidder, Stories From the Shadows by James J. O'Connell, and Health Care of Homeless People by Philip W. Brickner.

 Lyndia Downie, longtime executive director of the Pine Street Inn, said of McInnis in the American Journal of Nursing, "She was accepting, nonjudgmental, brutally honest, brutally forgiving, and always took care of others first, all in a very grounded way."

 In Rough Sleepers, Larry Adams, a formerly-homeless member of BHCHP's consumer advisory board, credits McInnis with preventing him from committing suicide.

 Faith

-McInnis was a lay Franciscan who believed in kindness for all creatures.
+McInnis was a lay Franciscan who believed in kindness toward all creatures.
 She had a turquoise cross tattooed on the inside of her wrist.
 She fed the mice in the alleys outside of the Pine Street Inn shelter.